plone/plone.restapi-client/docs/actions/lock.md

 ## Get Lock Info

+### Query function

-This function returns the information about the lock for the given path.
+Use the `getLockQuery` function to get the query for fetching the lock info for a page.

-- Function name: `getLockQuery`
+### Hook

+Use the `useGetLock` hook to get the lock info for a page.

 ### Parameters